openMetadataInitiative/openMINDS/README.md

 [![GitHub][license-shield]][license-url]
 [![GitHub contributors][contributors-shield]][contributors-url]

-Complete collection of schemas for the metadata models of the openMINDS metadata framework.
+The **openMINDS** repository hosts the complete collection of schemas for all metadata models of the **openMINDS metadata framework**.
 All schemas are formatted in the openMINDS syntax (*.schema.omi.json).

 To learn more about the openMINDS metadata framework please go to :arrow_right: [**ReadTheDocs**][docu-url].